-4.19.
+3.19.
 Utilities and Service Systems

-Tak Table 4-19: Utilities and Service Systems Wo ould the project: Potentially Significant Impact Less than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Require or result in the relocation or construction of new or expanded water or wastewater treatment or storm drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects? Х b) Have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry and multiple dry years? х c) Result in a determination by the wastewater treatment provider, which serves or may serve the project that it has adequate capacity to serve the projected demand in addition to the existing commitments? Х d) General solid waste in excess of State or local standards, or in excess of the capacity of local Х infrastructure, or otherwise impair the attainment of solid waste reduction goals? g) Comply with federal, state, and local management and reduction statutes and regulations related to X solid waste?
+Tak Table 3-19: Utilities and Service Systems Wo ould the project: Potentially Significant Impact Less than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Require or result in the relocation or construction of new or expanded water or wastewater treatment or storm drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects?
+X b) Have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry and multiple dry years? х c) Result in a determination by the wastewater treatment provider, which serves or may serve the project that it has adequate capacity to serve the projected demand in addition to the existing commitments? Х f) Generate solid waste in excess of State or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals? х g) Comply with federal, state, and local management and reduction statutes and regulations related to solid waste?
+X